junikimm717/puremoot/README.md

-# A Clean Permoot
+# PureMOOt

-Tea Shop (Unofficial MOP 2022 Server) has a discord bot named permoot that is moderately useful but extremely annoying.
+Tea Shop (Unofficial MOP 2022 Server) has a discord bot named perMOOt that is moderately useful but extremely annoying.
 In particular, it instantly replies "carefully" to any message starting with "how" and will change a person's nickname every time there is an "im" in their message (E.g. "somet**im**e soon",